Collegiate wrestling: Team scoring in tournaments

 In a tournament, most of the team points are scored for advancement.
-For example, a team winning a match in the championship bracket would be awarded one team advancement point; one-half of an advancement point would be awarded if a team won a match in the wrestle-back bracket.
-The corresponding team points also apply if a wrestler from the team gained a bye and then won his next match in that bracket.
+For example, a team winning a match in the championship bracket would be awarded one team advancement point; one-half of an advancement point would be awarded if a team won a match in the wrestle-back bracket (consolation bracket).
+The corresponding team points also apply if a wrestler from the team gained a bye and then won their next match in that bracket.
 Two additional advancement points are for victories by fall, default, disqualification, and forfeit (including victories by medical forfeit).
 One and one-half additional advancement points are awarded for victories by technical fall.
 One additional advancement point is awarded for victories by major decision.
 A team could then win a certain number of placement points if its wrestlers have placed individually in the championship and wrestle-back brackets.
 Thus, whole teams are awarded placements (first, second, etc.) based on their total number of victories.

 Individual placement points are also awarded.
 For example, in a tournament scoring eight places, the winner of a quarterfinal or a semi-final in the championship bracket (where first and second places are awarded) would win six place points.
 The winners of first and second place would then win four additional place points.
 In the wrestle-back bracket (where third and fifth places are awarded), the winner of a semi-final match, for example, would receive three place points.
 The winners of third, fifth, and seventh place would receive one additional place point, and so on.
 A more detailed account of how individual and team points are awarded for tournaments is given on pages WR-49 to WR-51 of the 2009 NCAA Wrestling Rules and Interpretations.